What is wheezing?

 Supportive care such as fluids, encouraging your cat to eat.
 Antibiotics to prevent or treat bacterial infection.

 Parasitic worms which live in the heart, pulmonary arteries and lungs of cats transmitted by mosquitoes.
 Symptoms of heartworm infection include coughing, wheezing, shortness of breath, lethargy, anorexia and in some cases, death.

 There are no approved medications for heartworm at this time and treatment can be risky.
 In mild cases, your vet may decide to wait for the parasite to be cleared.
 Severe cases will require supportive care such as bronchodilators, oxygen, and prednisone to reduce inflammation.
 Adulticide treatment may be necessary for cats who fail to respond to the above therapies.
 This comes with the risk of the dead worms dislodging and causing a pulmonary embolism.
 Confinement is necessary while this treatment is underway.

-Slim, hair-like worms which are acquired by consuming hosts (such as snails) infected with the worm or contaminated food and water.
+Slim, hair-like worms acquired by consuming hosts (such as snails) infected with the worm or contaminated food and water.
 They reside in the lungs of cats, laying their eggs which hatch into larvae (L1), that are coughed up, swallowed and passed out of the body via the feces.
 Lungworm larvae in the airways can cause irritation, inflammation, and mucus resulting in coughing and wheezing.